Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 ## Sorting

 We can also sort the results of our queries by using `ORDER BY`.
-For simplicity, let’s go back to the **species** table and alphabetize it by taxa.
+For simplicity, let’s go back to the **matches** table and alphabetize it by taxa.

-First, let's look at what's in the **species** table.
-It's a table of the species_id and the full genus, species and taxa information for each species_id.
+First, let's look at what's in the **matches** table.
+It's a table of the MatchID and RoundID, Home Team and Away Team information for each MatchID.
 Having this in a separate table is nice, because we didn't need to include all this information in our main **matches** table.

     SELECT *
-    FROM species;
+    FROM Matches;

 Now let's order it by taxa.

     SELECT *
-    FROM species
+    FROM Matches
     ORDER BY taxa ASC;

 The keyword `ASC` tells us to order it in ascending order.
 We could alternately use `DESC` to get descending order.

     SELECT *
-    FROM species
+    FROM Matches
     ORDER BY taxa DESC;

 `ASC` is the default.